 NCF is engaged in a wide range of grassroots activities.

-NCF also invests much effort in documenting the Negev/Naqab.
-Through various visual projects, NCF provides video and still cameras to women who document their everyday lives, as well as human rights violations.
-NCF also works with children from the unrecognized villages.
-Each year, NCF holds workshops, guided by professional photographers, who expose Bedouin children to the world of photography.
+NCF invests much effort in documenting the Negev/Naqab through various visual projects.
+In these projects, NCF provides video and still cameras to Arab-Bedouin women who document their everyday lives, as well as human rights violations.
+One of the direct results of this project was the participation of four Arab-Bedouin women from Umm al-Ḥīrān in the “Forced from Home” exhibition as part of the widely attended yearly Photoville Festival in New York in September 2019.
+In addition, every year NCF holds workshops with children from the unrecognized villages, guided by professional photographers who introduce them to the world of photography.

 In December 2010, NCF was awarded the Emil Greenzweig Prize for Human Rights by the Association for Civil Rights in Israel (ACRI).
 The award was given to NCF for constituting “a Jewish-Arab organization struggling for the rights of a national minority from a wide humanistic and civil viewpoint” and more specifically, for providing important support to the Bedouin community of Al Arakib.